 In Singapore, folks decorate their houses with diyas (oil lamps) and rangolis (traditional floor paintings), before opening them up to visitors.
-Decked in traditional outfits – sarees and dhotis – we gather together, feast on fragrant dishes of curry, and laugh about the good times.
+Decked in traditional outfits — sarees and dhotis — we gather together, feast on fragrant dishes of curry, and laugh about the good times (pre-COVID-19).
 We may even bust out a few Bollywood moves.
-But, most importantly, we shop.

-As captivating as the lights are at Little India, there’s nothing more satisfying than getting in on those discounts that you’ve been waiting all year for.
+Even though festivals and mega bazaars are cancelled this year due to COVID-19, most of the festivities and sales have (thankfully) gone online!
 What’s best, you don’t have to do the grunt work of finding the cheapest deals.
-We’ve done it for you and rounded up the top five places in Singapore, including a couple of online retailers, to do your Deepavali shopping.
+We’ve done it for you and rounded up the top three places in Singapore, including online retailers, to do your Deepavali shopping.